Angular-cz/karma-json-result-reporter/readme.md

 ```

 In your `karma.conf.js` add
- - `'karma-json-result-reporter'` to your plugins like below:
+ - `'karma-json-result-reporter'` to your plugins
- - `'json-result'` to your reporters like below:
+ - `'json-result'` to your reporters

 ```
 plugins: [